Accessibility features on your Samsung smart watch

-Having some kind of impairment won't stop you from enjoying the Galaxy Watch.
-It has Accessibility features built right, including Vision and Hearing settings.
-Once you adjust these settings, you can get the most out of your Galaxy Watch, no matter what.
+Having any kind of impairment won't stop you from enjoying a smart watch.
+It has built-in Accessibility features, including Vision and Hearing settings.
+Once you adjust these settings, you can get the most out of your watch.

-If you think the Galaxy Watch's screen is too small, don't worry.
-The watch has Vision accessibility features that can read the text aloud.
+If the screen is too small, don't worry, the watch has Vision accessibility features that can read the text aloud.
 You can also zoom in and out on the screen.
-Read below to learn how to access the Vision settings.

-From the watch's Home screen, navigate to Settings.
-Swipe to and touch Accessibility, and then touch Visibilty enhancement.
-Following options are available:
+From the watch's Home screen, navigate to and tap Settings.
+Swipe to and tap Accessibility, and then tap either Vision or Visibility enhancement.
+The following options are available:

-Zoom: Triple touch the screen to zoom in and out.
+Zoom: Triple tap the screen to zoom in and out.
 After zooming in, pinch to adjust the zoom.
-Turn the bezel or drag two fingers to pan.
+To pan out, use the bezel or drag two fingers.

 Grayscale: Change the display to use grayscale.